 It’s important to address that not all users of Google Maps are looking for a business.
 Some users are looking for a quick route home — for example, a park or landmark, or any non-commercial location for directions or general information.

-For businesses, holding a position in the search results within Google Maps or the Google Maps App is paramount to business sustainability and growth.
+For businesses, having a high-ranking Google Maps business listing (including the Google Maps App) is paramount to business sustainability and growth.
 Based on an estimated 67% market share in mobile app navigation according to a study by The Manifest, to not be listed in Google Maps is to be in the dark ages as it relates to marketing in general.

 - Distance (Proximity)